conplementAG/Calinga.NET/README.md

 ## Custom Caching

-Calinga uses out of the box in memory caching with a fallback to filesystem cache.
+Calinga uses out of the box in memory caching with a fallback to optional filesystem cache.
 You can override ICachingService with the implementation of your choice.

-Languages used as well as a list of all available languages, and reference language are cached in memory and in the `CacheDirectory` provided in Settings.
+To enable the **optional filesystem caching**, the variable `DoNotWriteCacheFiles` in the configuration has to be set to `true`.
+When `DoNotWriteCacheFiles` is set to `false`, a copy of the entire language strings will be saved on disk at the `CacheDirectory` from the configuration, this copy will remain in use until `ClearCache()` is called.

+When a translation for a string is called, Calinga.Net will check if the Key exists in its In-Memory cache, and that the In-memory cache has not yet expired, then return the translation value.
+If the In-memory cache was expired, it will continue to the following source, the cache stored in the filesystem and return the value.
+If the key was not found in the filesystem cache, Calinga.Net will send a request to Calinga API to get a new translation.

+If the filesystem cache is used, you will have to manually update it by calling `ClearCache()` whenever it suits your use case, in order to discard the old json files and reload a fresh copy from the following Calinga API Call.

+If the `DoNotWriteCacheFiles` was set to `true`, then once the cache expires, Calinga.Net will fetch the translations again from the Calinga API without looking in the local cache.

 ## Custom HttpClient